Life As a Computer and Information Systems Manager

 - Stay abreast of advances in technology.

-What Every Computer & Information Systems Manager Should Know
+Things a Computer & Information Systems Manager Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.